 To help understand the issue further and offer some guidance, our Technical Director has written this useful article explaining things in more detail.

-Each week our server is scanned by Netcraft for vulnerabilities.
-Any found are patched within days.
+Each week our server application is scanned by Netcraft for vulnerabilities.
+Any found are resolved within days.
 From the Netcraft website : “Netcraft updates its test suite daily, adding new tests for the latest security exploits.
 A site with an up to date “Audited by Netcraft” seal is your assurance that the site owner is vigilant and maintaining the security of their site against the latest Internet security vulnerabilities.”

 You can see our current Audited by Netcraft status and more information at

 Distributed Denial of Service (DDoS) attack